kubernetes/ingress-nginx/docs/troubleshooting.md

 **Service authentication**

 The Ingress controller needs information from apiserver.
-Therefore, authentication is required, which can be achieved in two different ways:
+Therefore, authentication is required, which can be achieved in a couple of ways:

-1. _Service Account:_ This is recommended, because nothing has to be configured.
+* _Service Account:_ This is recommended, because nothing has to be configured.
 The Ingress controller will use information provided by the system to communicate with the API server.
 See 'Service Account' section for details.

-2. _Kubeconfig file:_ In some Kubernetes environments service accounts are not available.
+* _Kubeconfig file:_ In some Kubernetes environments service accounts are not available.
 In this case a manual configuration is required.
 The Ingress controller binary can be started with the `--kubeconfig` flag.
 The value of the flag is a path to a file specifying how to connect to the API server.
 Using the `--kubeconfig` does not requires the flag `--apiserver-host`.
    The format of the file is identical to `~/.kube/config` which is used by kubectl to connect to the API server.
 See 'kubeconfig' section for details.

-3. _Using the flag `--apiserver-host`:_ Using this flag `--apiserver-host=http://localhost:8080` it is possible to specify an unsecured API server or reach a remote kubernetes cluster using [kubectl proxy](https://kubernetes.io/docs/user-guide/kubectl/kubectl_proxy/).
+* _Using the flag `--apiserver-host`:_ Using this flag `--apiserver-host=http://localhost:8080` it is possible to specify an unsecured API server or reach a remote kubernetes cluster using [kubectl proxy](https://kubernetes.io/docs/user-guide/kubectl/kubectl_proxy/).
    Please do not use this approach in production.

 In the diagram below you can see the full authentication flow with all options, starting with the browser